Solo Travel in Kyrgyzstan

 Concordia Volunteers offers volunteering placements in Kyrgyzstan.
 They work with a youth organisation to provide a range of services for Karakol City and eastern Issyk-Kul Oblast.

-The Kyrgyz love dancing and are famous for their dances and shoulder jerking moves.
-Experience a folklore show in Karakol for live Kyrgyz performances.
+The Kyrgyz love dancing and are famous for their Kyrgyzstan dance and shoulder jerking moves.
+To learn more about this culture in Kyrgyzstan, experience a folklore show in Karakol for live Kyrgyz dance performances.

 Issues in the Country